Measuring and Understanding Social Reach vs Impression

 When running social media marketing campaigns (especially paid social media marketing campaigns) the metrics associated with your key performance indicators (KPIs) are critical for understanding how successful your campaigns are or what areas you need to optimize.
 Two of the first metrics that you’d look at, which are very important to a social media strategy, are social impressions and social reach.

 Understanding these KPI metrics can get a little confusing, as they are typically misconceived to mean the same thing, but in fact they are very different from each other.
-We’ll take a look at the definitions in just a moment, but first let’s briefly explain what is great about understanding these two KPI metrics: simply put, once you understand reach and impression, you will have established a foundation that will allow you to start identifying what other metrics and key performance indicators are important to the well-being of your campaigns and social media marketing efforts.
+We’ll take a look at the definitions in just a moment, but first let’s briefly explain what is great about understanding these two KPI metrics: simply put, once you understand impression vs reach, you will have established a foundation that will allow you to start identifying what other metrics and key performance indicators are important to the well-being of your campaigns and social media marketing efforts.

 The Definition of Social Reach